WA Spokane WA Zone Forecast

 .FRIDAY...Mostly cloudy with a chance of rain and high mountain

 snow showers.
-Highs in the upper 50s to mid 60s.
+Highs in the mid 50s to lower 60s.
 Chance of

 precipitation 50 percent.